-Given the well-documented challenges that plague call center coaching, it’s no surprise that coaching is no one’s favorite pastime.
 But what exactly are the challenges that make call center coaching such a tough task to tackle, and is there any way to remedy them?

-Let’s explore the hurdles that stand in the way of effective coaching, show how the right approach can help you get past them.
+Let’s explore the hurdles that stand in the way of effective coaching, and show how the right approach can help you get past them.

-Defining the Challenges with Call Center Coaching
+The Challenges of Good Call Center Coaching

 We’ve all dealt with call center coaching challenges, and even though you might feel alone in your struggles, the truth is most of these issues are pretty common.
 Do any of these call center coaching techniques ring a…phone?